bryborge/cosmos/aws/README.md

     └── module-n
 ```

+### Hashicorp License Change

+On 10 Aug, 2023, Hashicorp announced that they were changing Terraform's license from
+[MPLv2](https://www.mozilla.org/en-US/MPL/2.0/) to [BSL](https://www.hashicorp.com/bsl).
+At some point, I will make the
+switch to [OpenTofu](https://opentofu.org/).
+Until that time, I will remain on Terraform v1.5.5 which is still under
+MPLv2.

 ## 🚀 Getting Started

 These instructions will walk you through tooling installation and setup on your local machine.